 We are open and taking strict precautions to maintain the safety of our patients and staff.
 Please see COVID-19 tab below.
 Face masks are required.

 Skin cancer is the leading form of cancer in this country, but regular skin cancer surveillance can protect your health by catching skin cancer early.
 The team of skin cancer specialists at the office of Ali Hendi, MD, offers comprehensive visual exams to check for signs of disease.
 The practice includes Ali Hendi, MD, a board-certified dermatologist, and Joy Green, PA-C, and is conveniently located in Chevy Chase, Maryland.
+We proudly serve the Washington, DC/DMV and the surrounding areas including: Bethesda, Silver Spring, Rockville, Potomac, PG County, Baltimore County, Arlington, Mclean, Tysons Corner, Vienna, Chantilly, Alexandria, and Fairfax.
 Call today or schedule a consultation online for skin cancer surveillance to safeguard your health.